archanpatkar/Logico/README.md

 (B: (T ^ F = F ^ T))
 (A v B)
 ```
+## Nested Variable Definition Inference and Extraction

+In Logico you can Define a Variable inside a definition of another Variable as variables are
+lazily evaluated

 ## Examples
 > You can try this in the REPL